 They will also make sure you receive the benefits that you deserve.

-If you have been injured on the job, please contact a Joliet workers’ compensation lawyer.
+If you have been injured, don’t hesitate to contact a Joliet workers compensation lawyer.

 What if my spouse was killed on the job?